 Regularly checking your credit report will allow you to identify any discrepancies or errors on your file.
 It also means that if your score is on the lower side, you can actively work on improving it.

-When you check your credit report, ensure your details are correct and up to date.
+When you check your credit report, make sure your details are correct and up to date.
 If you notice any mistakes, don't hesitate to get in touch with the credit reference agency.
 It's good practice to monitor your credit report from each of the credit reference agencies.

-You can check your Equifax credit report for free with CredAbility.
+You can access your credit reports for free with all three providers (Equifax, Experian and TransUnion).
+You can also check your Equifax credit report for free with CredAbility.

 5. Cancel any unused credit cards

-Bear in mind that you should aim to keep your credit utilisation around 25-30%.
-If cancelling a card means that your usage would go up then work on repaying what you owe first.
+Bear in mind that you should aim to keep your credit utilisation below or around 30%.
+If cancelling a card means that your usage would go up, then work on repaying what you owe elsewhere first.